hyuwah/imusic/README.md

 ## Publishing

-- The app is published to Google Play Console / Store but still on internal test track which require user to be invited / registered as tester to download the app.
+- The app is published to Google Play Console / Store but **still on internal test track** which require user to be **invited / registered as tester to download the app.**
-- I could promote it to beta track but it certainly require some time for the app to be reviewed and fully available in play store
+- I'm still in the process to promote it to beta track but it certainly **require some time for the app to be reviewed and fully available** in play store

 ## Notes